|Summer Afternoon (Tea in the Garden): Theo van Rysselberghe, 1901|

-As a tea drinker, I can definitely confirm that I love a cuppa and a scone around 4 p.m.
-So for today's post, I want to celebrate the Birthday of Anna Bedford, Creator of Afternoon Tea.
+As a tea drinker, I can definitely confirm that.
+I love a cuppa and a scone around 4 p.m.
+I forgot to post on National Tea Day, but everyday is Tea Day in my home.
+So for today's post, I want to celebrate the Anna Bedford, Creator of Afternoon Tea.
 Anna, the seventh Duchess of Bedford and lady-in-waiting to Queen Victoria, inadvertently invented Afternoon Tea in 1840.
 At that time, the main meal of the day shifted from midday (luncheon) to evening.
 English high society didn’t dine until 8 p.m.
 Anna needed something to tide her over, so she ordered tea with brown bread to be brought to her room around 4 p.m.
-Initially this meal was brought surreptiously, but after awhile she began to invite her friends to join her, and “afternoon tea” expanded, both in what was served and the number of friends who partook.
+Initially this meal was brought surreptitiously, but after awhile she began to invite her friends, and “afternoon tea” expanded, both in what was served and the number of friends who partook.
 When Anna Bedford returned to London, she continued her afternoon teas, and soon Afternoon Tea became the rage of the elite.
 In addition to brown bread and small sandwiches, there were sweets and special “tea cakes.”
 The custom spread and tea rooms and tea gardens opened to serve tea to all classes.

-Afternoon Tea is not the same as High Tea.
+Afternoon Tea is Not the same as High Tea.
 Afternoon Tea is a lighter meal, and scones are almost always served.
 I love clotted cream with my scones, and luckily, fresh clotted cream is readily available at my market.
-I enjoy 'plain' scones, but these Chocolate Chip Orange Scones are yummy!
+I enjoy 'plain' scones, but these Orange Scones with Chocolate Chips are yummy!
 Make some for your afternoon tea today!

 Chocolate Chip Orange Scones